OCDX/SoftwareEngineering-Group3/README.md

 ####Unfinished Tasks

 * Further additions to the database will be needed but current status is on par with Sprint 2
-* Further modifications to the UI will be needed but current status is on par with Sprint 2
+* Further modifications and additions to the UI will be needed but current status is on par with Sprint 2
+* Integration tests may need improvements

 ####Log